DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

         - *Observation*: gaining obvious information about the world.
         - *Toughening Up*: discard one or more Fate Cards to nullify one damage per card used.
-        - *Exchanging Fate*: discard one or more Fate Cards to gain one Fate Point per card used.
+        - *Exchanging Fate*: discard one or more Fate Cards to gain one Power Point per card used.

    2. **Minor**